HBBEEP/DRL_FinalProject/readme.md

 - **full_score_reward**

-From the literature review about "xxxxxx", we use different board scores from the stepping process as reward terms.
+From the first and second literature review, we use different board scores from the stepping process as reward terms.
 This represents the impact of tile merges, where merging higher tiles returns more reward to the environment.
 However, this might cause the network to skip the global minima.
 The penalty reward term was defined by 'non-valid moves' that subtract 10 from the reward each time a non-valid move occurs.

 ```math
 reward = boardscore_{new} - boardscore_{old}